SAP/terraform-provider-cloudfoundry/docs/data-sources/app.md

 ### Read-Only

-- `annotations` (Map of String) The annotations associated with Cloud Foundry resources.Add as described [here](https://docs.cloudfoundry.org/adminguide/metadata.html#-view-metadata-for-an-object).
+- `annotations` (Map of String) The annotations associated with Cloud Foundry resources.
 - `buildpacks` (Set of String) Multiple buildpacks used to stage the application.
 - `command` (String) A custom start command for the application.
 This overrides the start command provided by the buildpack.
 - `created_at` (String) The date and time when the resource was created in [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) format.